 – Have fun at night along Calle 33 with its eclectic collection of bars and clubs.

-Previously a separate city but now part of the ever-expanding sprawl of Medellin, Envigado is a great neighbourhood for families.
+Previously a separate city but now part of the ever-expanding sprawl of Medellin, Envigado is our top recommendation for where to stay in Medellin for families.

 Enjoy suburban living while still being within easy reach of Medellin’s major sightseeing hotspots, and sleep well in a peaceful and relatively safe part of the city that has everything you need to be comfortable and happy.